pedromsilvapt/zig-kdl/README.md

 };
 ```

 The caller can convert tokens into values using the functions `token.toString(allocator)`, `token.toInteger()` and `token.toDecimal()`, if they know the type of the token is one of those.
-Or they can use the more generic `token.toScala(allocator)`, which returns a union with the appropriate values depending on the token.
+Or they can use the more generic `token.toScalar(allocator)`, which returns a union with the appropriate values depending on the token.

 ```zig
 pub const Scalar = union(enum) {